-- · Construction. - Purchase of real property. - Costs for renovation of existing structures may not normally exceed 15% of the Federal award.
-Costs for acquisition is not allowable by statute. - Fundraising (including campaigns, endowments, gifts, and similar expenses). - Pre-award or proposal costs. - Distribution of sterile needles or syringes. - Abortions.
+- · Construction. - · Purchase of real property. - · Major renovation. - Costs for renovation of existing structures may not normally exceed 15% of the federal award.
+Costs for acquisition is not allowable by statute. - Fundraising (including campaigns, endowments, gifts, and similar expenses). - Proposal and pre-award costs. - Distribution of sterile needles or syringes. - Abortions.
 (See Consolidated Appropriations Act, 2023, Public Law No. 117-328, div.
 H, tit.
-V, 506-507 for exceptions.) - Any treatment or referral to treatment that aims to change someone's sexual orientation, sex, or sex identity.
+V, 506-507 for exceptions.) - Any treatment or referral to treatment that aims to change someone's sexual orientation, gender identity, or gender expression.